lsd-ucsc/ChoRus/chorus_book/src/guide-located-values.md

 ## `MultiplyLocated` struct

-The `MultiplyLocated` struct represents a located value that is available at multiple locations.
+The `MultiplyLocated` struct represents a multiply located value (MLV) that is available at multiple locations.
 It is a generic struct that takes two type parameters: a type parameter `V` that represents the type of the value, and a type parameter `L` that represents the location set where the value is available.

 ```rust,ignore
 pub struct MultiplyLocated<V, L>